 For the best comprehensive introduction to web accessibility and the fundamentals we follow too, check out w3.org/WAI/fundamentals/accessibility-intro/.
 Additional design and accommodating features by SidMedia.

 If you're using our website or any of our services and have issues with the accessibility of the site or services, please don't hesitate to reach out to us and we'll be more than happy to assist you.

 Taking into consideration the Accessibility Fundamentals on w3.org, we take the necessary steps to our websites; standards, structure, navigation, typography, performance, digital media, digital documents, and customisation of our website.

 Whilst we do our best to always comply with this statement, sometimes this might not always be possible on certain webpages and/or features on our website or other Scouting related services.
 If you have any concerns or are having any problems accessing or using our website or another Scout related service, please contact us or your ask your Leader.

+Our website is built on a leading web cloud based, drag-and-drop website creator and editor - combining code and their web apps.
 Using the best practices in web standards such as HTML and CSS, we can ensure that out HTML is valid and we keep content separate from presentation using CSS for layouts and styles of web elements and pages.
 Web browsers can interpret this information and show the website correctly according to the device in use and the code.

-The use of the standardized language is that it's supported by all the mainstream web browsers for desktop and mobile devices.
+The use of the standardised language is that it's supported by all the mainstream web browsers for desktop and mobile devices.
 We continue to strive to improve our website for all users, however, we are unable to support old operating systems, web browsers or similar technologies that are being used by increasingly fewer users.